-- Ethic in Social Work Practice and Research
+- Social Work Theory and Approaches to Practice

 - Social Work and Sexual and Gender Diversity

-After successful completion of SOWK 200, students will be able to:
+After successful completion of SOWK 200 students will be able:

-- Identify the major historical roots, ideological influences and values that have shaped social work practice in Canada.
+- Identify the major historical roots, ideological influences and values that have shaped social work practice.

-- Discuss how social work as a profession directs its activities toward helping people resolve personal problems and strives to respond to public issues and larger social problems affecting human well-being.
+- Describe how social work as a profession directs its activities toward helping people resolve personal problems and the relationship between private troubles and public issues.

-- Discuss the three major contexts within which social work is practiced: the community, the employing organization and professional social work bodies.
+- Compare the major contexts within which social work is practiced with individuals, families, groups, organizations and communities.

-- Identify fundamental social work values and apply them to social work practice as indicated
+- Identify fundamental social work values and apply them to social work practice.

-- Understand and apply social work practice frameworks, including systems, ecological, structural, feminist, and planned change theories.
+- Understand and apply social work practice frameworks including ecological, critical/structural, feminist, anti-oppressive and planned change theories.

 Grading System: Letters